morris/lessql/README.md

 ## Status

-LessQL has not been used in production yet, but is fully tested.
+LessQL has not been used in production yet, but it's fully tested.
-It is therefore currently released as a beta.
+It is therefore currently in beta status.
-Any feedback or contribution is greatly appreciated.

-Please send feedback to mb@morrisbrodersen.de or create an issue at Github.
+If you want to contribute, please do!
+Feedback is welcome, too.

 ## Installation